gogagureshidze/Menu-practice-project/README.md

 # Menu beginner js prject.

-Only valina JS, html5 and css3 was used in the project!
+Only vanila JS, html and css was used in the project!